 If at any point you find they are not holding enough charge then you will want to increase the Equalise to 1.75V per cell and equalise for 24 hours.

-You can also do a 24V bank with 18 cells and 48V bank with 36 cells if your using equipment that will not charge to the higher voltages.
+You can also do a 12V bank with 9 cells, a 24V bank with 18 cells and 48V bank with 36 cells if your using equipment that will not charge to the higher voltages.

 If using NiFe with a Sunny Island, you would use 38 cells so the equalisation would be 62.7V as the max for the sunny island is 63V.